daiyl/iHP/Patient/README.md

 ## Models of patients: ##

-1. Delayed State Transition Model.Assume the initial latent health state is the unhealthy state $s_0 = (0,0,1)$.
+1. **Delayed State Transition Model**.
+Assume the initial latent health state is the unhealthy state $s_0 = (0,0,1)$.
 When the same intervention $a = (0,0,1)$ is applied continuously for $n$ time steps, the latent health state transitions to the healthy state $(0,0,0)$.
 However, this represents only a partial state transition.
 If the intervention is discontinued at this point, the latent health state will revert back to $(0,0,1)$ after maintaining the intermediate state for $k$ time steps.
 Furthermore, if the intervention is sustained for $m$ time steps, where $m > n$, a complete state transition occurs and the latent health state remains stable at $(0,0,0)$.
 We define three mutually exclusive events based on the history of interventions up to time $t$:

 *Event $E_{1a}$ (Complete Transition)*. $\exists i \in [0, t-m+1]$ such that $a_i = a_{i+1} = ... = a_{i+m-1} = (0, 0, 1)$.